democore/RTMV/README.md

 Real Time Arma Map Viewer

-1. Follow the explanation in the arma side howto.txt
+- forward tcp port 3000
+- copy the content of the folder "Copy content into arma 3 root folder" into arma root
+- start server with the @RTMS mod
-2. Open the map.html and connect to your server.
+- Open the web_side/html/map.html and connect to your server.
+- Click on Connect